codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/code-signing-identities.md

 #### Fetching multiple keystore files

-When fetching multiple keystores during a build, it is necessary to include names for environment variables that will point to the file paths on the builder machine.
+When fetching multiple keystores during a build, it is necessary to include names for environment variables that will point to the file paths on the build machine.

 ```yaml
 environment: